stewchan/first-github-assn/README.md

 Do the following to Complete this assignment:

-1. Begin editing this file by clicking the 'pen' symbol to the right.
+1. Begin editing this file by clicking the 'pen' symbol above.

 2. Enter your First Name: